 Do you think that there's increasing disillusionment now in the wake of Mugabe's continued stronghold on power amongst people in the movement for democratic change?

-You know, the funny thing is, I think their position is closer to getting in power than they ever were, because they're so few real ZANU supporters left in the country.
+You know, the funny thing is, I think their position is closer to getting in power than they ever were, because there are so few real ZANU supporters left in the country.
 Ten years back there were still quite a number of people who supported Mugabe who were alive when he was the liberation hero.
 And people would never stop looking at him as the liberation hero.
 I think these people are increasingly aged.
 And I think the younger generation is the way that can change.
 So I think, politically, that the support of the opposition has never been bigger.
 But I think they all took for granted that they would win the 2013 election.
 And then that didn't happen.
 They became so disillusioned that they started to fight amongst themselves.
 And suddenly some of the best and most notable politicians from the opposition were in two different camps.

 The other question is whether a guy like Mangwana after three or four presidential election losses has the stamina to do a fifth one.
 I mean, is he really the right candidate?
 I wonder about this.
 I would have a hope that someone like Mwonzora would be able to run.
 I think he would make an excellent president.